 So what’s going on?
 Scientists think storms smash grass pollen down into tiny pieces that are easy to inhale, and to get farther into the lungs.

 Advice: “It may not be the best time to go running after a big thunderstorm that has broken up the pollen into smaller, more inhalable particles,” says Keith.
-[For complete information on thunderstorm asthma, see the feature in the Summer 2017 Allergic Living magazine.]
+(For complete information on thunderstorm asthma, see the full feature from Allergic Living magazine.)

 In summer there’s nothing like hitting the trails, but bears or big cats aren’t the only creatures you need to watch out for on a foray into the forest.
 University of Virginia allergist Dr. Thomas Platts-Mills has discovered that bites from a certain type of tick – Amblyomma americanum, or the Lone Star tick – can trigger a rare IgE response to a sugar found in beef, lamb and pork.
 This causes a reaction to these meats that doesn’t kick in for hours.

-Advice: For those who’ve acquired the nasty condition, among them Platts-Mills himself, it means that tucking into that tasty steak can lead to symptoms that range from hives to full-blown anaphylaxis.
-Thankfully, the CDC offers tips on preventing tick bites if red meat is on the menu.
+Advice: For those who’ve acquired the nasty condition, technically known as alpha-gal allergy, but dubbed “red meat allergy,” it means that tucking into that tasty steak can lead to symptoms that range from hives to full-blown anaphylaxis.
+To find out about when to suspect alpha gal allergy symptoms and when to test after a tick bite, see this article.
+Thankfully, the CDC offers tips on preventing tick bites if red meat is still on the menu.

 4. Solar Hives